DOUINA-Mouhamed/leetcode_problem/Easy/1_two_sum/README.md

 This solution is implemented in C. The main components of the implementation are:

-- **Hash Table:** Utilizes a custom hash table for storing elements and their indices to facilitate quick lookup.
+- **Hash Table**: Utilizes a custom hash table for storing elements and their indices to facilitate quick lookup.
-- **Hash Functions:** Employs linear probing for collision handling within the hash table.
+- **Hash Functions**: Employs linear probing for collision handling within the hash table.
-- **Memory Management:** Implements dynamic memory allocation for managing the hash table and result array.
+- **Memory Management**: Implements dynamic memory allocation for managing the hash table and result array.
 Proper memory management is ensured by the caller through appropriate memory deallocation.

 ## Compilation and Execution